bcokert/brandonokert.com/source/_drafts/Scaling-with-Docker-Part-1.md

 A VM is normally created at one point, then maintained via regular provisioning and deployment of services.
 You place new applications onto the existing box when it's time to update, and log in to the box to monitor, maintain, and debug it.

 Containers have a very different lifecycle.
-Containers are not provisioned; instead you build images that contain your application and configuration, then 'deploy' these images as container instances.
+Containers are not provisioned; instead you build images that contain your application and configuration, then "deploy" these images as container instances.
 If there are application or configuration changes, you build a new image, destroy your old containers, and create new ones with the new image.

 Thus where VM's typically live for a long time, changing throughout their life, containers are meant to be relatively short lived.
+This encourages the prevailing trend of keeping containers small, and helps avoid snowflakes (servers that have diverged from their provisioned state).

 ## Docker Components at Scale

-We'll get into how to scale in Part 2, and into more detail of docker architecture in the next session.
-But it'll be easier to stay oriented if we have an idea of the end goal going in.
+We'll talk about the _how_ of scaling in Part 2, and dive into the architecture of Docker in the next section.
+But as a quick overview, these are the main actors in a scaled docker deployment:

-* Containers - We've already introduced Docker Containers, which are comparable to VM's.
-These are the basic building blocks of docker deployments, and make up our services.
+* Containers - Comparable to VM's, these are the basic building blocks of docker deployments, making up our services.
 * Docker Hosts - Containers need somewhere to live, and that somewhere is Docker Hosts.
-These are linux machines that run 1 or more containers.
-We'll describe them in detail below, and how to organize them in part 2.
+These are linux machines that run one or more containers.
 * Clusters - A group of Docker Hosts make a cluster.
-And since each docker host has multiple containers itself, these Clusters are like clusters of clusters.
-Managing these clusters is the main problem address in large scale docker deployments.
+The term cluster is also used synonymously with the tools used to maintain them.